 Dogs need tough things to chew and bite through in order to keep teeth and gums healthy.
 Both will otherwise deteriorate, especially if all your pet eats is soft food — even if it is good quality, homemade food!
 So, what to do?

 Be sure that your four-legged friend has crunchy things to eat.
-If you make your own dog food, be sure to add some crunch to your friend’s life: Bones to gnaw on (no poultry bones!), carrots to nibble (they may support healthy tooth enamel ), dental chews like Z-Bones, or a crunchy low-calorie treat like Skinny Bakes.
+If you make your own dog food, be sure to add some crunch to your friend’s life: bones to gnaw on (no poultry bones!), carrots to nibble (they may support healthy tooth enamel ), dental chews, or a crunchy low-calorie treat.
 Indeed, studies have shown that consistent dental care is important to prevent tooth decay and gum disease in our canine companions .
-The same is true for cats (good luck brushing their teeth, though...) .
+The same is true for cats (good luck brushing their teeth, though . . .) .

 Gnaw on This

-Dental chews have been shown in dogs to reduce plaque formation, which may help prevent gum disease with regular use [3, 4].
-My dogs Milo, Zeke and Dolce all get Z-Bones to gnaw on.
-These also contain parsley, fennel and alfalfa, all shown to improve doggie breath, in part, by supporting healthy digestive function.
-It’s important to always supervise your dog when he’s working on a chew bone, whether it’s a Z-Bone or other type of chew.
+Dental chews have been shown to reduce plaque formation in dogs, which may help prevent gum disease with regular use [3, 4].
+Some dental chews may also support fresh breath with ingredients such as parsley, fennel and alfalfa that support healthy digestive function.
+It’s important to always supervise your dog when he’s working on a chew bone.

 Absolutely do not use people toothpaste.
 Toothpaste for people contains ingredients that are toxic and otherwise unpleasant for dogs.
 Stick with a dog-specific toothpaste or, if feeling adventurous, you can even make your own!
 Not surprisingly, the internet abounds with recipes.
 They usually include baking soda or food-grade clay, an oil such as coconut or olive, and water.
 These are mixed to form a relatively thick paste that can be applied with a dog-specific toothbrush, a cotton ball, or piece of cloth.
 Even your finger will suffice.
 Be careful to add water slowly so that the paste doesn’t become too watery.